5 Management of children with antiretroviral treatment

 - Arrange for readiness education and counselling.
 This is often done in a group session.
 Ideally the parents and child should meet the multidisciplinary team of doctors, nurses and counsellors.

 - Exclude tuberculosis.
-This requires a careful history including TB contacts, a chest X-ray, sputum examination and Mantoux skin test.
+This requires a careful history including TB contacts, a chest X-ray, sputum examination for Xpert Ultra and TB culture, and Mantoux skin test.

 - Make an appointment for the second screening visit.